Still…

 Player Feedback

-The character is designed to only display its health via a fading opacity in its sprite and some vfx.
-By removing a health bar, the character allows for subtle player feedback and makes this game appear with more minimalist AI, allowing for a greater focus on the narrative with visual/noise queues to signify when the player is getting hurt.
+The character is designed to only display its health via a fading opacity in its sprite and damage effects.
+By removing a health bar, the character allows for subtle player feedback and makes this game appear with more minimalist aesthetic, allowing for a greater focus on the narrative.

 User Interface

-Text effects were scripted to give the user interface its shakiness, using a coroutine to write it out character by character with warping.
-As such, this paired well with the visuals and narrative, as an extra visual style to make the game feel more emotionally effective in the way it displays text.
+Text effects were scripted to give the user interface its shakiness, using a coroutine to write text out character by character with warping.
+As such, this paired well with the visuals and narrative, as an extra visual flair to make our narrative messages feel more emotionally effective.

 Playtests